 You go, girl.

 Rehearsal looks great.
 The boys are totally comfortable as Tinkerbells.
 The all-girl crew works like a sports team, right on cue, and sharp as tacks.
 When Mr. Clark reads the Prologue, everyone cheers him.
-I play the overture on a mandolin that Mike Sr. rented from Spec’s.
+I play the overture on a mandolin,. rented from Spec’s.
 Robby and a fairy are on stage after the Prologue.
-He knows his lines, but he stops and corrects little details as we proceed.
+He knows his lines, but he stops and corrects little details as we stop and start.
 I just turn up my amp and the music keeps everyone dancing like bees, butterflies and wooden soldiers.
 He finally gives up trying to direct as well as play Puck.
 He does a good job once he lets go of control.
 Being left out makes him want to exert his will, but the play has its own life.
 We end in thirty minutes, perfect for the party.

-Grant comes over to me and complains, “I sure don’t like being referred to as a slave.”
+Grant comes over to me and complains, “I sure don’t like being called a slave.”

 “You’re a changeling, found unclaimed in the woods by the fairies.
 The Queen and King are fighting to claim you.”

 “Yeah, to be their slave.”

 He looks at me, “Well, that’s cool.
 But love slave for the King?”